prebid/Prebid.js/modules/dailymotionBidAdapter.md

 ];
 ```

-Each of the following video metadata fields can be added in mediaTypes.video or bids.params.video.
+Each of the following video metadata fields can be added in bids.params.video.
-If a field exists in both places, it will be overridden by bids.params.video.

 * `description` - Video description
 * `duration` - Video duration in seconds